KamilPietrzak/KamilPietrzak/README.md

 <h1 align="center">🙂 Hello!
 I'm Kamil</h1>
 <br>
 <p align="center">
+Hello!
+I'm Kamil.
 At work, I prefer relationships with technology.
 I do a bit of programming in this and that.
 I'm an explorer in technology and beverages of all kinds.
 I build plastic models, game on hardware, and cultivate green friends in pots.
 I like things old and new.
-Electro Swing, Synthwave, and Cyberpunk vibes are what connect me.
+Electro Swing, Cyberpunk, that's what connects me.
 In short, I'm IT – hello.
 </p>
 <br>
 <h2 align="center">🔍 Find me also...</h2>